thelfer/tfel/docs/web/IsotropicLinearHardeningPlasticity.md

 \(\deriv{\mts{\tenseur{n}}}{\Delta\,\tepsilonto}\) are linear
 combinations of the two fourth order tensors \(\tenseur{M}\) and
 \(\mts{\tenseur{n}}\,\otimes\,\mts{\tenseur{n}}\) which only acts on the deviatoric parts of the symmetric tensors.
-The following properites then holds:
+The following properties then holds:

 \[
 \left\{